mulderp/mulderp.github.com/_posts/2015-03-31-an-arduino-sketch-from-scratch.md

 * *objcopy*: Binary files can still be in different formats.
 A popular format is [ELF](http://en.wikipedia.org/wiki/Executable_and_Linkable_Format) or "Executable and Linkable Format".
 But some microprocessors require a different format.
 For example to upload to an Arduino, you need the "intel hex format".
 Converting between formats can be done with [objcopy](http://ccrma.stanford.edu/planetccrma/man/man1/avr-objcopy.1.html).
 * *avrdude*: Once your binary file is ready and in the correct format you need to upload it to the embedded device.
 This is what [avrdude](http://www.nongnu.org/avrdude/) does for Arduino.

-A picture how this tools form a chain is shown [here](http://www.jusquici.org/blog/?page_id=202).
+A picture how these tools form a chain is shown [here](http://www.jusquici.org/blog/?page_id=202).

-The Arduino IDE will install all these tools for you.
+The Arduino IDE will install all the the AVR GCC tools for you.
 You can also [manually install the AVR GCC toolchain](http://nothingtodisplay.org/avr-toolchain-with-homebrew-mac-os-x/) on a Mac:

     $ brew install avr-libc